What’s the Best Toothpaste for Swollen or Bleeding Gums?

 Strong menthol or cinnamon components can provoke discomfort through osmotic or chemical irritation on denuded tissue.
 Milder flavour profiles are better tolerated during active inflammation.

-Formulations combining low RDA, absence of SLS and alcohol, and targeted anti-inflammatory agents represent the current standard of care for managing swollen or bleeding gums.
+Formulations combining low RDA, absence of alcohol, and targeted anti-inflammatory agents represent the current standard of care for managing swollen or bleeding gums.

 How Effective Are Fluoride-Free Toothpastes for Bleeding Gums?